 Step 2: Open Settings app.
 Navigate to Accounts > Sign-in options.

-Step 3: In Dynamic lock section, check Allow Windows to detect when you’re away and automatically lock the device option.
+Step 3: In Dynamic lock section, check Allow Windows to automatically lock your device when you are away option.
 That’s it!

-NOTE: If the Dynamic lock section doesn’t appear on the Sign-in options page, it’s likely because you are running a build older than 15031.
+NOTE: If the Dynamic lock section doesn’t appear on the Sign-in options page, it’s likely because you are running a version older than 1703.
 It could also be because your PC doesn’t support Bluetooth.